PROTEUS-SIM/transducer-characterization/demos/README.md

 - `comparison_rayleigh_angular_spectrum.m`
   - Comparison of a Rayleigh integral computation and an angular spectrum computation (one-dimensional cross section profile).
 - `comparison_propagation_methods.m`
-  - This script shows a comparison of propagation methods and source presentations as described in Section 6.2.3 of my thesis.
+  - This script shows a comparison of propagation methods and source presentations as described in Section II C of the arXiv preprint.
   - Compares Rayleigh integral, angular spectrum, and k-Wave.
   - This script requires installation of [k-Wave](https://github.com/PROTEUS-SIM/PROTEUS?tab=readme-ov-file#k-wave).
 - `comparison_propagation_methods_plot.m`
   - Visualize and compare the data generated with `comparison_propagation_methods.m`.
-  - Corresponds to Fig. 6.2 of my thesis.
+  - Corresponds to Fig. 2 of the arXiv preprint.

 ### PROTEUS simulation settings for quick setup